mngugi/P.M.-Ngugi-/README.md

 # 👋 Hello, I'm P.M.
 Ngugi

 Welcome to my GitHub profile!
-I'm a passionate **software developer**, **AI researcher**, and **cybersecurity enthusiast**.
+I'm a passionate **Software Developer**, **AI researcher**, and **CyberSecurity Enthusiast**.
 I actively build and contribute to a wide range of open-source projects focused on:

 - 🔐 Web security
 - 📈 Data science and analytics